dorftv/dove/README.md

 #### Docker
 The easiest way for getting started is using the provided docker image or build the image yourself using the Dockerfile.
+The default Dockerfile uses Debian testing which includes gstreamer 1.24.
+There is a Dockerfile.bookworm that also works with gstreamer 1.22.

 ##### Docker